What Kind of Things Break During WordPress or Drupal Updates and How to Fix Them Quickly

 This is where most of the breakage occurs.
 Core CMS features rarely if ever, get broken as part of an update – the release process is designed to guard against that.
 3rd-party code that interfaces with core CMS code – such as plug-ins and themes – is more likely to break after updates.

-Plug-ins and themes depend on the plug-in and theme APIs of their respective CMS.
+Plug-ins and themes depending on the plug-in and theme APIs of their respective CMS.
 Sometimes APIs change completely, and then some plug-ins or themes have to be updated before they work at all.

 But even then, in an effort to ensure compatibility with a new version, developers can introduce new bugs.
 In other cases, the behavior of an API function changes only slightly, which can cause only a specific feature of a plug-in or theme to break.